Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## AXIA Technologies

-A company, founded by Dr. Gavin Wood and Dr. Jutta Steiner, that is developing Substrate and AXIASolar.
+A company, founded by Dr. Gavin Wood and Dr. Jutta Steiner, that is developing Substrate and AXIACoin.
 It has also released several other projects including AXIA Ethereum and AXIA Secret Store.

-## AXIASolar
+## AXIACoin

 A heterogeneous, multi-chain network allowing various blockchains of different characteristics to perform arbitrary, cross-chain communication under shared security.

-## AXIASolar Host
+## AXIACoin Host

 The environment in which a runtime module can be executed.
-Parachains must support the AXIASolar Host - external chains that do not will have to use a bridge.
-Previously known as the AXIASolar Runtime Environment or PRE.
+Parachains must support the AXIACoin Host - external chains that do not will have to use a bridge.
+Previously known as the AXIACoin Runtime Environment or PRE.

-## AXIASolar Runtime Environment
+## AXIACoin Runtime Environment

-The previous name for the [AXIASolar Host](##axiasolar-host).
+The previous name for the [AXIACoin Host](##axiasolar-host).

 ## Proof of Stake (PoS)